d2l-ai/d2l-en/chapter_recurrent-neural-networks/bptt.md

 \partial_{\mathbf{W}_{hx}} \mathbf{h}_t & = \sum_{j=1}^t \left(\mathbf{W}_{hh}^\top\right)^{t-j} \mathbf{x}_j.
 \end{aligned}$$

 A number of things follow from this potentially very intimidating expression.
 Firstly, it pays to store intermediate results, i.e., powers of $\mathbf{W}_{hh}$ as we work our way through the terms of the loss function $L$.
 Secondly, this simple linear example already exhibits some key problems of long sequence models: it involves potentially very large powers $\mathbf{W}_{hh}^j$.
 In it, eigenvalues which are smaller than $1$ vanish for large $j$ and eigenvalues which are larger than $1$ diverge.
-This is numerically unstable and gives undue importance to potentially irrelvant past detail.
+This is numerically unstable and gives undue importance to potentially irrelevant past detail.
 One way to address this is to truncate the sum at a computationally convenient size.
 Later on in this chapter we will see how more sophisticated sequence models such as LSTMs can alleviate this further.
 In practice, this truncation is effected by *detaching* the gradient after a given number of steps.

 ## Summary